YBilodeau/Metabolic-Syndrome-Prediction-Project/README.md

 | Triglycerides   | Triglycerides in Blood (mg/dL) |
 | MetabolicSyndrome | Presence or not of at least three of the five metabolic risk factors |

+"The National Institutes of Health guidelines define metabolic syndrome as having three or more of the following traits, including traits for which you may be taking medication to control:

+- **Large waist** — A waistline that measures at least 35 inches (89 centimeters) for women and 40 inches (102 centimeters) for men
+- **High triglyceride level** — 150 milligrams per deciliter (mg/dL), or 1.7 millimoles per liter (mmol/L), or higher of this type of fat found in blood
+- **Reduced "good" or HDL cholesterol** — Less than 40 mg/dL (1.04 mmol/L) in men or less than 50 mg/dL (1.3 mmol/L) in women of high-density lipoprotein (HDL) cholesterol
+- **Increased blood pressure** — 130/85 millimeters of mercury (mm Hg) or higher
+- **Elevated fasting blood sugar** — 100 mg/dL (5.6 mmol/L) or higher"

+"Having just one of these conditions doesn't mean you have metabolic syndrome.
+But it does mean you have a greater risk of serious disease.
+And if you develop more of these conditions, your risk of complications, such as type 2 diabetes and heart disease, rises even higher.

+**Large waist**
 <img src = "https://github.com/YBilodeau/Metabolic-Syndrome-Prediction-Project/blob/main/Images/WaistCirc%20and%20Age.png">
+**High triglyceride level**
 <img src = "https://github.com/YBilodeau/Metabolic-Syndrome-Prediction-Project/blob/main/Images/Triglycerides%20and%20Age.png">
+**Elevated fasting blood sugar**
 <img src = "https://github.com/YBilodeau/Metabolic-Syndrome-Prediction-Project/blob/main/Images/BloodGlucose%20and%20Age.png">
+**Reduced "good" or HDL cholesterol**
 <img src = "https://github.com/YBilodeau/Metabolic-Syndrome-Prediction-Project/blob/main/Images/HDL%20and%20Age.png">

 ## **Model Evaluation**